Using Gmail API with Node JS and Typescript

 npm install typescript express @types/express -Dnpm install fs-extra

-To set up the main configuration for the Typescript library, create the file tsconfig.json
+To set up the main configuration for the Typescript library, create the file tsconfig.json and put the content below:

 {